pawanrana/df-ml-anomaly-detection/DEMO.md

 deidTemplateName=projects/${PROJECT_ID}/deidentifyTemplates/dlp-deid-subid
 ```

+This Pipeline setup may take some time.
+Until then discuss and explain #16-18 in the Setup process around the DLP Template generation that we are using in this pipeline setup.
+This template is also shown in the Security-Data Loss Prevention GCP Console as well.

-6. Query the outlier table to validate that the subscriber ID is successfully de-identified:
+3. Query the outlier table to validate that the subscriber ID is successfully de-identified:

 ```
 export DLP_OUTLIER_TABLE_QUERY='SELECT subscriber_id,dst_subnet,transaction_time